dtpublic/malhar-angular-dashboard/README.md

 ### Widget Resize

 Widgets width and height is controlled with `size` attribute (serialized by default).
-Width can be specified in percentage.
+Width can be both unit and percentage based.

 Example
 ```JavaScript